joedooley/sportport-active/wp-content/plugins/squirrly-seo/readme.txt

 7. Seo - Check your Weekly Site Audit and improve to get higher scores

 == Upgrade Notice ==
-Squirrly 5.2.8 it's a stable version of Squirrly SEO and has all the SEO requirements by Search Engines
+Squirrly 6.2.8 it's a stable version of Squirrly SEO and has all the SEO requirements by Search Engines

 == Changelog ==
+= 6.3.1 =
+* Inform users with multiple active subscriptions
+* Updated terms and contitions
+* Added more links for support in the Feedback and Support sections
+* Fixed Facebook Admin ID for Profile and Pages
+* Changed the Theme for Squirrly SEO Settings and Advanced sections
+* Fixed Typos and Broken Links
+* Updated the Keyword Research for Long Tail Keyword

+* Optimized the loading speed in case of poor connection with the API
+* Pass the SSL issue for API calls
+* Fixed the Squirrly SEO Weekly audit for free users
+* Fixed Pay With a Tweet button
+* Added google.us in Ranking Option

+= 6.3.0 =
+* Updated the facebook and google tracking code
+* Improved the Faceboox Pixel Feature to work with Woocommerce
+* Corrected the google tracking code
+* Improved the comunication with the API server

+= 6.2.8 =
+* Fixed the Canonical link for some WP Themes
+* Added forced keyword update in Squirrly SEO Settings
+* Added a new Country in the Rank Option section

 = 6.2.6 =
 * Fixed Canonical link for facebook Open Graph
 * Don't show the Canonical Link if Squirrly SEO is off